 Personal injury can result from air pressure.

 Personal injury can result without following proper procedure.
 When using pressure air, wear a protective face shield and protective clothing.

-The maximum air pressure for cleaning purposes must be reduced to 205 kPa (30 psi) when the air nozzle is deadheaded.
+Maximum air pressure at the nozzle must be less than 205 kPa (30 psi) for cleaning purposes.